paylogic/codereview/README.rst

 The most important settings are:

+DATABASES
-* DATABASES - see django documentation about it
+   see django documentation about it

+DEBUG
-* DEBUG - self-describing
+   self-describing

+VCS
-* VCS - dictionary of vcs-specific settings, folder prefix, regular expression of the branch definition, etc, see `settings_base.py` config for an example
+   dictionary of vcs-specific settings, folder prefix, regular expression of the branch definition, etc, see `settings_base.py` config for an example

+FEATURE_BRANCH_DEFAULT_PREFIX
-* FEATURE_BRANCH_DEFAULT_PREFIX - prefix to try to add to feature branch value taken from fogbugz case field, allows to shorten feature branch definition
+   prefix to try to add to feature branch value taken from fogbugz case field, allows to shorten feature branch definition

+ORIGINAL_BRANCH_DEFAULT_PREFIX
-* ORIGINAL_BRANCH_DEFAULT_PREFIX - prefix to try to add to feature branch value taken from fogbugz case field, allows to shorten feature branch definition
+   prefix to try to add to feature branch value taken from fogbugz case field, allows to shorten feature branch definition

+TEMP_FOLDER
-* TEMP_FOLDER - temporary folder used to clone and export repositories
+   temporary folder used to clone and export repositories

+FOGBUGZ_URL
-* FOGBUGZ_URL - URL of your fogbugz instance
+   URL of your fogbugz instance

+FOGBUGZ_TOKEN
-* FOGBUGZ_TOKEN - Fogbugz user API token to be used for Fogbugz API calls
+   Fogbugz user API token to be used for Fogbugz API calls

+API_TOKEN
-* API_TOKEN = 'some-token' - authorization token for few paylogic custom API methods exposed by codereview
+   authorization token for few paylogic custom API methods exposed by codereview

+FOGBUGZ_MERGEKEEPER_USER_ID
-* FOGBUGZ_MERGEKEEPER_USER_ID - Fogbugz user ID.
+   Fogbugz user ID.
 Used to assign an approved codereview's case to

+FOGBUGZ_APPROVED_REVISION_FIELD_ID
-* FOGBUGZ_APPROVED_REVISION_FIELD_ID - Fogbugz field id to get and set approved revision information on the case
+   Fogbugz field id to get and set approved revision information on the case

+FOGBUGZ_TARGET_BRANCH_FIELD_ID
-* FOGBUGZ_TARGET_BRANCH_FIELD_ID  - Fogbugz field id to set target branch value.
+   Fogbugz field id to set target branch value.
 Used for mergekeepering process

+FOGBUGZ_ORIGINAL_BRANCH_FIELD_ID
-* FOGBUGZ_ORIGINAL_BRANCH_FIELD_ID - Fogbugz field id to get original branch URL to create or update codereview issue
+   Fogbugz field id to get original branch URL to create or update codereview issue

+FOGBUGZ_FEATURE_BRANCH_FIELD_ID
-* FOGBUGZ_FEATURE_BRANCH_FIELD_ID - Fogbugz field id to get feature branch URL to create or update codereview issue
+   Fogbugz field id to get feature branch URL to create or update codereview issue

+FOGBUGZ_CI_PROJECT_FIELD_ID
-* FOGBUGZ_CI_PROJECT_FIELD_ID - Fogbugz field id to get CI project field values.
+   Fogbugz field id to get CI project field values.
 Used for mergekeepering process

+CODEREVIEW_IGNORED_FILES
-* CODEREVIEW_IGNORED_FILES - List of files to ignore when creating or updating the codereview issue
+   List of files to ignore when creating or updating the codereview issue

+CODEREVIEW_MAX_FILE_SIZE
-* CODEREVIEW_MAX_FILE_SIZE - Maximum file size over which file will be consirered as blob, so it's text will not be shown as review context, only download will be possible
+   Maximum file size over which file will be consirered as blob, so it's text will not be shown as review context, only download will be possible

+CODEREVIEW_VALIDATORS
-* CODEREVIEW_VALIDATORS - List of functions, which will be executed to check if generated diff is valid.
+   List of functions, which will be executed to check if generated diff is valid.
 Functions should receive single string argument - full diff.

+CODEREVIEW_TARGET_BRANCH_CHOICES_GETTER
+   Function to get autompletion list for the target branch field in the gatekeeper approval form.
+   Prototype is (ci_project, original_branch, branches)

+For the defaults of the listed settings, see `<paylogic/settings_base.py>`_.

 Paylogic notes